 Regina Mae Waters Dickerson was born November 16, 1934 in Pocomoke City, Maryland to the late Harvey and Elsie Waters.
 She completed her earthly journey in the early morning of August 4, 2019.

-To send flowers in memory of Regina Mae Dickerson (Waters), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Regina Mae Dickerson (Waters), please visit our Heartfelt Sympathies Store.

 Regina attended grade school at Tindley’s Chapel and later transitioned to Worcester County Public Schools.
 Although she didn’t complete high school, she later pursued her General Education Diploma in a local community center.